 Pillars are a stalactite and a stalagmite grown together.
 Alternative terms are column or stalagnate.

-Stalactites form, where calzite rich water enters the cave at the ceiling.
+Stalactites form, where calcite rich water enters the cave at the ceiling.
 The water looses carbon dioxide (CO2) to the cave air and is not able to hold all the dissolved limestone any more, and a certain amount precipitates.
 When the drop grows and falls down, it will again loose some carbon dioxide because the drop splatters and becomes an enormous surface which makes the exchance between water and air easier.
 Again the water is not able to hold all the dissolved limestone any more, and a certain amount precipitates on the floor and forms a stalagmite.
-So it is very common, that stalactites and stalagmites grown at the same time.
-They grow against each other.
+So it is very common, that stalactites and stalagmites grown at the same time and same place.
+They grow towards each other.

 There are numerous shapes of such pillars, as there are numerous shapes of stalactites and stalagmites.
 Most common are the ones looking like on the image to the right: Upper end thin, lower end thick and a little bit like a pyramid, getting thinner step by step.

 It is rare but possible, that stalactite and stalagmite are not formed at the same time.
 This is e.g. when the floor is covered by a cave river in river caves.
 The water flowing on the floor makes the growth of a stalagmite impossible.
 But if the stalagmite becomes long enough to reach the floor it will still form a pillar.
 Obviously it needs a dry period to finally reach the floor, but water levels and flow rates in caves change continually.